 To highlight this point I would like to share what one school in Harrogate is doing for the pupils there.
 I was invited along to Harrogate Ladies College with a specific aim of having a look round the new Wellness Centre that was completed and opened in October 2018.
 This dedicated space will focus on offering activities and facilities for students and staff and their physical and mental wellbeing.
 Potential activities include yoga, meditation, mindfulness, nutritional advice as well as stress prevention.

-Looking round the facilities I was struck immediately by a strong feeling of calm and peacefulness, not usually something you associate with a busy school.
+Looking round the facilities I was struck immediately by a strong feeling of calm and peacefulness.
+This is not usually something you associate with a busy school.
 The decor and interior design exuded restfulness which is exactly what the school were aiming for.
-The Wellness Centre also serves as a medical centre providing examination rooms, doctors and nurses facilities and even comfortable bedrooms for pupils to rest when unwell.
+The Wellness Centre also serves as a medical centre.
+Here you will find examination rooms, doctors and nurses facilities and even comfortable bedrooms for pupils to rest when unwell.

-The large activity room was beautifully designed with a restful forestscape mural on the wall, with large picture windows providing lots of natural light.
+The large activity room was beautifully designed with a restful forestscape mural on the wall.
+Large picture windows providing lots of natural light.
 Thoughtful detailing had even gone into the soft furnishings with the provision of soft lavender blankets, ideal for yoga or meditation activities.
-Restful art pictures adorned the walls and a modern well stocked kitchen were the final touches to this thoughtfully designed centre.
+Restful art pictures adorned the walls.
+There was also a modern well stocked kitchen which was the final touch to this thoughtfully designed centre.

 In providing this amazing facility for its pupils, the College are keen to continue their passion for wellbeing in the community.
 Local groups such as baby yoga, NCT (National Childbirth Trust) groups and other community groups are encouraged to utilize the centre.
 This offering to share the Wellness Centre with the community is to be commended.
 I was uplifted by the College’s passion to share their good fortune with non College pupils and staff.